Corporation tax self-assessment (CTSA): Claims and elections: Introduction

 CTSA changed the rules governing the various claims and elections that companies can make under the Taxes Acts.
 The changes brought claims into line with the “process now, check later” principle of CTSA.
 The general provisions for claims and elections are given in FA98/SCH18 Part VII.

-Part 9C governs relief claims for vaccines research (see CIRD75000 onwards).
+Part 9C governs relief claims for vaccines research, see CIRD75000 (link is external) onwards.

-Part 9D governs claims for film tax relief (see FPC60000 onwards).
+Part 9D governs claims for film tax relief, see FPC60000 (link is external) onwards.

 In some cases, it will not be possible for the company to make a claim or election in a company tax return.
 This may be because: